tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 Explain to the class:

 * Instead of creating a special function that fetches these values, a getter, like we did before, we can actually simply set a variable to `public` and Solidity will automatically generate a "getter" function for that variable, with the exact name as the variable!

-* For example, we can now access the `last_to_withdraw` variable by calling the variable name as a function, like `last_to_withdraw()` -- the getter function name is equal to the variable name automatically.
+* For example, we can now access the `last_to_withdraw` variable by calling the variable name as a function, like `last_to_withdraw()`.
+Note: The getter function name is equal to the variable name automatically.

 * We still have to specify whether our functions are `public`, but this will make fetching data for us much easier.